JTIE-6EE7/nornir-utils/README.md

-# nornir-utils
+# nr-utils

-## Steps to setup and run nornir utilities on a new installation
+Steps to setup and run Nornir utilities on a new linux installation

 ## Prerequisites